dharmendrach/bert_quora_question_pairs/README.md

 BERT Fine-tuning on Quora Question Pairs
 -

 This repo contains google colab notebooks for finetuning BERT model on Quora Question Pairs dataset.
+We use colab TPU runtime for faster training.

 If you are not familiar with BERT, please visit [The Illustrated BERT](http://jalammar.github.io/illustrated-bert/), [BERT Research Paper](https://arxiv.org/abs/1810.04805) and [BERT Github Repo](https://github.com/google-research/bert).